GoogleCloudPlatform/monitoring-dashboard-samples/alerts/wildfly/README.md

 ## Waiting Requests

-Waiting requests could be an indication of high CPU usage or perhaps slow disk I/O. It would be recommended to use some kind of CPU utilization tool like top to dig deeper.
+Waiting requests could be an indication of high CPU usage or perhaps slow disk I/O. If 4 or more requests are queued for more than 1 minute, then the alert policy will be triggered.
+It would be recommended to use some kind of CPU utilization tool like top to dig deeper.

 ## JDBC Connections near limit